-Dear Mr. Electrician: How do I add a light switch to an existing one in my bedroom?
+Dear Mr. Electrician: How do I change a one gang light switch to a two gang?
 The existing wall switch controls an outlet.
 I want to install a ceiling fan and have two wall switches to control the ceiling fan and also the light on the fan separately.

 Answer: It is possible to change from one wall switch to two or more, however much of what you need to do will depend on the type of structure you are working in and what room.
 Basically a three conductor cable with a ground wire needs to be installed from the ceiling fan location to the wall switch location.